How To Get A Mortgage: A Step-By-Step Guide

 The first step in getting a mortgage is applying for preapproval.
 Getting preapproved gives you a good idea of the loan principal you can receive, making it easier to shop for homes within your budget.
 Once you’re preapproved, you can start viewing homes, and potentially enlist the help of a real estate agent.

 Your agent can help you make an offer on the right home once you find it.
 You’ll need to get full approval from your lender once the seller accepts your offer.
 Full approvals also include underwriting and an appraisal.
-Once you’re approved, you’ll attend a closing meeting, sign the closing documents, and pay your down payment and closing costs.
+Once you’re approved, you’ll attend a closing meeting, sign the closing documents, and pay your down payment along with closing costs.

 Viewing 1 - 3 of 3